hessii/01-tutorial_plasma_wave_simulation/examples/05_waves_in_hot_isotropic_plasmas/README.md

 # Overview

-This tutorial illustrates longitudinal waves in hot isotropic plasmas.
+This tutorial illustrates electrostatic longitudinal waves in hot isotropic plasmas without a static uniform magnetic field.
 The first demo describes the dispersion relation, and the second demo illustrates the two-stream instability.